Constitutional Reform of 1848: Aftermath

+The constitutional reform led to the inaugural 1848 Dutch general election, in which liberals won a majority.
+The cabinet, led by Donker Curtius and De Kempenaer, attempted to enact organic laws relating to elections and municipalities, but after a number of defeats and resignations and parliamentary opposition from Thorbecke, the cabinet resigned in September 1849, and was succeeded by Thorbecke's first cabinet.
+Thorbecke's cabinet proved more successful in legislation, enacting the Elections Act (1850), the Provinces Act (1850), the Nationality Act (1850) and the Municipalities Act (1851), among others.

 The freedom of ecclesiastical organisation enabled the Catholic Church to reestablish the episcopal hierarchy in the Netherlands in 1853 (the previous hierarchy had been abolished during the Eighty Years' War).
 This challenged the perceived notion of the Netherlands being a Protestant nation, but Prime Minister Thorbecke maintained that, based on the freedom of religion and separation of church and state, the Catholic Church was allowed to reorganise itself on Dutch territory.
 Conservative Protestants initiated the April Movement in an attempt to prevent it, winning the sympathy of King William III.
 This led to a constitutional crisis and the resignation of the Thorbecke cabinet, because the king had violated the new Constitution that prohibited his interference in political affairs, and the ministers had to take responsibility in his stead.

+The unwritten principle that the government is dependent on the confidence of parliament, characteristic of a parliamentary system, developed gradually in the decades after 1848, and was established amid the Luxembourg Crisis in the late 1860s.